 Bikini Wax: What You Need to Know and Aftercare

-Let’s start with this question: Is waxing better than shaving?
-Not necessarily.
+Everything you need to know about getting a bikini wax and the aftercare.
+But first, let’s start with this question: Is waxing better than shaving?
+Well, not necessarily.

 On the contrary to popular belief, waxing is not better than shaving or vice versa; the side effects will depend on your skin.
 Waxing can harm your skin if done often or incorrectly.
 Most women who get a bikini wax consistently suffer from irritated skin, dryness, and ingrown hairs.